dbojan/csvEdit_Esmeralda/README.md

  if they exist.
 If settings.txt exist, it loads new values from it.
 If programs do not exist on neither locations csvedit will warn you when you try to play url, or check links.

+-changes in v2023-08-16-1
+ to disable search sort, hold shift and click on search. if you hold shift, when drag and drop new file on program window, it will open in another (new) window added 'open in new window' in 'file' menu

 --
 dbojan.github.io